Noureddine Zekri: MC Alger

 On March 11, 2011, Zekri was appointed as the coach of MC Alger, replacing outgoing Frenchman Alain Michel.
 He signed a 16-month contract with the club.
 In his first game as manager, MC Alger lost 4-1 to Dynamos F.C. of Zimbabwe in the first round of the 2011 CAF Champions League.
 However, the team managed to win the return leg 3-0 to qualify to the next round.
 On July 10, 2011, Zekri resigned from his position.

+Al-Okhdood

+On 17 April 2024, Zekri was appointed as manager of Saudi Pro League club Al-Okhdood until the end of the season.

+Al-Kholood

+On 13 October 2024, Zekri was appointed as manager of Saudi Pro League club Al-Kholood.